ScriptRaccoon/ScriptRaccoon/README.md

-# Welcome to my GitHub page 👋
+# :wave: Welcome to my GitHub page

 I am a mathematician diving into web development.

-I like to build stuff in particular with JavaScript.
+In particular I like to build stuff with JavaScript.
 You can find some of my projects here.

 I also like CSS a lot.
 Really!